rails/webpacker/README.md

 ```

 **Note:** In order for your styles or static assets files to be available in your view,
-you would need to link them in your "pack" or entry file
+you would need to link them in your "pack" or entry file.

 ### Development